Understanding the Rent Board’s “Apparent Lawful Rent Ceiling” Notices

 Step 1: Verify the Registered Tenancy Information

 Owners are required to register all new tenancies within 15 days of a new lease.
-Before calculating the rent ceiling, log in to the Rent Board’s Rent Registry and confirm that the Start Date of Tenancy/Move-In Date and the Initial Rent are accurately recorded.
-These two pieces of information establish the base rent for AGA purposes and will appear in the ALRC notice if recorded correctly.
+Before calculating the rent ceiling, go to the Rent Board’s Rent Registry and confirm that the Start Date of Tenancy/Move-In Date and the Initial Rent are accurately recorded.
+These two pieces of information establish the base rent and will appear in the ALRC notice if recorded correctly.

-Step 2: Determine When the Tenancy Became Eligible for AGAs
+Step 2: Determine When the Tenancy First Became Eligible for AGAs

 A tenancy becomes eligible for its first AGA on January 1 of the third calendar year after the tenancy began.
-The AGA chart does not identify eligibility — it simply lists the percentage increases authorized each year since the inception of Berkeley’s Rent Stabilization Ordinance in 1980.
+The Rent Board's AGA chart does not identify eligibility — it simply lists the percentage increases authorized by the ordinance for each year since the inception of rent control in 1980.

 For example:

-Step 3: Apply AGAs and Individual Rent Adjustments
+Step 3: Apply AGAs and Any Individual Rent Adjustments

 Example: